-With the whole rainbow at your fingertips, picking a paint colour for kitchen cabinets and cupboards can feel overwhelming.
-From soothing neutrals and dazzling whites to bold and pastel shades, the possibilities are limitless.
+With the whole rainbow at your fingertips, picking a colour for your kitchen cabinets and cupboards can feel overwhelming.
+From soothing neutrals and dazzling whites to bold or pastel shades, the possibilities are limitless.

 No guide can choose for you.
 However, understanding a little more about the painting process and how to choose complementary colours can inform your decision.

 Keep reading as we answer pressing questions, including:

 Then, we suggest some ultra-stylish options that promise to make any kitchen space look brand-new.

 Quite apart from the colour you are dreaming of, the best paint to use on kitchen cabinets needs to be both robust and practical.

 To minimise the messy, smelly and time-consuming aspect of painting your kitchen, you need a self-priming, self-sealing paint that requires simple surface preparation.
 For this, the best paint for your kitchen cabinets is a modern chalk paint.
 Water-based with low VOC content, these paints are a pleasure to use.
 They are self-priming so cut out the need for smelly primers and are low odour themselves.